LostBeard/RadzenIconFullscreenIssue/README.md

 ## TL;DR
 - `<RadzenIcon Icon="fullscreen">` can cause `element.requestFullscreen()` to misbehave in Chrome.
 - The issue is inconsistent and does not occur reliably even with the steps stated above.
 - `<RadzenIcon>` with icons other than `fullscreen` have shown to not trigger the issue.

+Closing the tab and reloading the page in a new tab is the only way to completely reset the issue.